GemmaLaraSavill/PopularMovies2.0/README.md

 Main changes from the 2016 version:

 - programming language now Kotlin instead of Java
-- SQL database now using Room
+- SQLite database now using Room
 - UI now using Jetpack Compose instead of XML layouts
 - still using threaded programming to take the load off the UI, but now using Kotlin coroutines and Flow instead of AsyncTask
 - now using dependency injection with Hilt
 - MVVM architecture
+- now using Jetpack Paging 3 library
 - Tests using AndroidJUnit4 and Okhttp3 MockWebServer
 - Working on more features, coming soon...